67.1 F

 Experts say that reports of the NoVa housing collapse are exaggerated.

-Terry Clower of University’s Schar of Policy and Government wrote an email on Monday stating that there are hoax posts going around the Internet.
+Terry Clower of University’s Schar School of Policy and Government wrote an email on Monday stating that there are hoax posts going around the Internet.
 There is no evidence that federal workers have a significant impact on the housing market.

 Lisa Sturtevant, the chief economist at Bright MLS, a Maryland-based real estate data company, said that between February 3 and 16 there were 2,829 listings added to the Washington, D.C., marketplace.
 In 2024, there were 2,820 listings in the same area.